awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 ## Amazon Redshift Account IDs in AWS CloudTrail Logs<a name="rs-db-auditing-cloud-trail-rs-acct-ids"></a>

-When Amazon Redshift calls another AWS service on your behalf, the call is logged with an account ID that belongs to the Amazon Redshift service instead of your own account ID\.
-For example, when Amazon Redshift calls AWS Key Management Service \(AWS KMS\) actions such as CreateGrant, Decrypt, Encrypt, and RetireGrant to manage encryption on your cluster, the calls are logged by AWS CloudTrail using an Amazon Redshift account ID\.
+When Amazon Redshift calls another AWS service for you, the call is logged with an account ID that belongs to Amazon Redshift\.
+It isn't logged with your account ID\.
+For example, suppose that Amazon Redshift calls AWS Key Management Service \(AWS KMS\) actions such as CreateGrant, Decrypt, Encrypt, and RetireGrant to manage encryption on your cluster\.
+In this case, the calls are logged by AWS CloudTrail using an Amazon Redshift account ID\.

 Amazon Redshift uses the account IDs in the following table when calling other AWS services\.